Rockylars/Wulfram/docs/characters/Oreb/birthright.md

 - **Zeeb** moves around like a [Dople](https://bindingofisaacrebirth.fandom.com/wiki/Dople), being like [Abel](https://bindingofisaacrebirth.fandom.com/wiki/Abel) where he is always on the opposite side.
 - **Zeeb** slashes at enemies he hovers over with his wolf claws.
 - **Zeeb** will get stuck against obstacles, unlike the dead variant of **Zeeb**.
+- **Zeeb** will bleed when he gets hit, leaving creep behind, but can never die.

 **Evil prevails!**
 - **Oreb** regains the ability to get angel deals.